c4tk/c4tk/src/content/events/seattle/2014/faq.md

 - question:
     Is food provided?
   answer:
-    Yes – We will provide dinner on Friday May 30th, breakfast, lunch, and dinner on Saturday Mat 31st, and breakfast, and lunch on Sunday the June 1st.
+    Yes – We will provide dinner on Friday, breakfast, lunch, and dinner on Saturday, and breakfast, and lunch on Sunday.
 - question:
     I can’t stay whole 24 hours, can I still participate?
   answer: